-Combine ONE CUP of the flour, salt, yeast and saffron in a Kitchenaid type mixer bowl with the paddle attachment.
-Start the mixer on low, mix the dry ingredients, and add the hot tap water.
-The dough will form immediately.
-Stop the machine, pull the dough off the bottom of the bowl, and form into the ball.
-Put the ball back in the bowl, and add 1 Liter of hot tap water to the bowl.
+Combine one cup of the flour, salt, yeast and saffron in a Kitchenaid type mixer bowl with the paddle attachment.
+Start the mixer on low, mix the dry ingredients, and add the cold water.
+The ball will form immediately.
+Remove the paddle, and add one liter of 70F/21C tapwater to the bowl.
 In a few minutes, the ball will float to the top.
 Remove the water from the bowl, and add the rest of the flour.
 Mix again until the dough forms a ball.
-Let rest for ten minutes.
+Put in an oiled boil and cover; let rise for one hour.
 It will look like this:

-Put the dough on a floured cookie sheet, which is where you’re going to cook it.
-This is a quick and easy method.
-No tossing!
+Put the dough on a floured cookie sheet.
 Push down on the middle of the dough, all the way until you feel the pan underneath.
 Just keep working your way outwards as shown, no rolling, just keep pushing it down and out like Play-Doh .

 Eventually you will get a large flat circle.
-If you have kids, make them wash their hands and do it.
 Dust with a tiny bit of flour if it gets too sticky.

 Grated cheese is great, if it’s grated when you get it.
 Grating it is a chore, but melted cheese doesn’t know if it was grated.
 I just use small chunks.
 Spread it out evenly, and then drizzle with Dark Side Sauce.
-This keeps the dough from getting soggy, I hate that.
+This keeps the dough from getting soggy.

 Sprinkle the corn over the top.